cskang0121/freertos-wind-turbine-monitoring-system/README.md

 # Wind Turbine Predictive Maintenance System

 > A comprehensive FreeRTOS-based predictive maintenance system for wind turbines, featuring modular anomaly detection with real-time monitoring.
-Built with generic FreeRTOS v10.4.3 using POSIX port for Mac/Linux simulation, with hardware-ready architecture for future deployment.
+Built with generic FreeRTOS v10.4.3 using POSIX port for Mac/Linux simulation.

+**NOTE: This is a simulation-only implementation for educational purposes.**

 ## Learning Journey